alfonsobries/laravel-commentable/README.md

 1. The `Comment` method is another commentable instance, meaning you can use the `addComment` or `addCommentFrom` method to add a reply.

-2. You can also use the `reply` and `replyFrom` methods that are just an alias for the comments above.
+2. You can also use the `reply` and `replyFrom` methods that are just an alias for the comment methods above.

 ```php